-The Academy's financial assets available within one year of the balance sheet date for general expenditure less non-financial assets and financial assets not available within one year as of June 30, 2019 are as follows:
+The Academy's financial assets available within one year of the balance sheet date for general expenditure less non-financial assets and financial assets not available within one year as of June 30, 2020 are as follows:

-(in thousands) 2019 2018

-Total assets at year-end \$ 94,821 \$ 106,513

-Less non-financial assets:

-Contributions receivable due in more than one year 790 1,359

-Beneficial Interests in trusts 9,574 9,204

-Investments 61,884 62,135

-Land, buildings and equipment, net 17,934 18,968

-Other assets 241 260

-Financial assets available at year-end for current use \$ 4,398 \$ 14,587
+(in thousands) 2020 2019 Total assets at year-end \$ 90,702 \$ 94,821 Less non-financial and financial assets not available within one year: Contributions receivable due in more than one year 167 790 Beneficial Interests in trusts 9,583 9,574 Investments 58,754 61,884 Land, buildings and equipment, net 20,070 17,934 Operating lease right-of-use (ROU) asset 15 - Other assets 68 241 Financial assets available at year-end for current use \$ 2,045 \$ 4,398

-The Academy has \$4,397,000 of financial assets that are available within one year of the balance sheet date to meet cash needs for general expenditure.
+The Academy has \$2,045,000 of financial assets that are available within one year of the balance sheet date to meet cash needs for general expenditure.
 In addition to these available financial assets, a significant portion of the Academy's annual expenditures will be funded by current year operating revenues including museum income, membership dues, grant and contract income, and support from Drexel.
 The Academy structures its financial assets to be available as general expenditures, liabilities and other obligations come due.

-The Academy's endowment funds consist of donor-restricted and board-designated endowment funds.
+The Academy's investments consist of donor-restricted and board-designated endowment funds.
 Income from donor-restricted endowments is restricted for specific purposes and, therefore, is not available for general expenditure.
-As described in Note 6, for fiscal year 2019 and 2018 the Board of Trustees approved a current distribution to 5.50% of the fair market value of the pooled endowment assets for the prior seven years.
-Under the approved spending rules, the Academy received an allocation of \$3.0 million and \$2.9 million.
+As described in Note 6, for fiscal year 2020 and 2019 the Board of Trustees approved a current distribution to 6.0% and 5.50%, respectively, of the fair market value of the pooled endowment assets for the prior seven years.
+Under the approved spending rules, the Academy received an allocation of \$3,306,000 and \$3,000,000.
 The endowment portfolio structures cash to be available for the endowment spend and to fulfill capital calls for alternative investments.

-To help manage unanticipated liquidity needs, the Academy has a line of credit with Drexel in the amount of \$1,500,000, which it could draw upon.
-Additionally, the Academy has a board-designated endowment of \$1,496,000 as of June 30, 2019.
+To help manage unanticipated liquidity needs, the Academy has a line of credit with Drexel in the amount of \$5,000,000, which it could draw upon.
+At June 30, 2020, the Academy had drawn \$1,700,000 on the line of credit.
+Additionally, the Academy has a boarddesignated endowment of \$1,446,000 as of June 30, 2020.
 Although the Academy does not intend to spend from its board-designated endowment funds other than amounts appropriated for general expenditure as part of its annual budget approval and appropriation process, amounts from its board-designated endowment could be made available if necessary.
 However, the board-designated endowment funds contain investments with lock-up provisions that reduce the total investments that could be made available.